Toa Payoh ritual murders: Battle of the government and private psychiatrists

-Both Dr Nagulendran and Dr Chee agreed that Hoe suffered from schizophrenia before she met Lim.
+Both Nagulendran and Chee agreed that Hoe suffered from schizophrenia before she met Lim.
 After abuse from Tan, which included frequent electric shocks, Hoe's condition worsened to the point that she beat her mother and poured urine on her mother.
-On the other hand, since the Woodbridge doctors thought she appeared well during her follow-up checks (16 July 1980 - 31 January 1981), Dr Chee evaluated she was well at the time of the killings.
-Dr Chee claimed that were Hoe as severely impaired by her condition as Dr Nagulendran described, she would have been unable to work.
+Conversely, since the Woodbridge doctors thought she appeared well during her follow-up checks (16 July 1980 - 31 January 1981), Chee evaluated she was well at the time of the killings.
+Chee claimed that were Hoe as severely impaired by her condition as Nagulendran described, she would have been unable to work.
 But she had continued her factory work.
-Dr Chee also believed that a mentally ill person is more likely to resist being controlled than a healthy person can, and concluded that he did not think that Hoe was controlled by Lim.
-Dr Chee did not appear to have made any links between his diagnosis and Hoe's history of abuse at Tan's hands (including being regularly tortured and witnessing Tan kill her husband).
+Chee also believed that a mentally ill person is more likely to resist being controlled than a healthy person can, and concluded that he did not think that Hoe was controlled by Lim.
+Chee did not appear to have made any links between his diagnosis and Hoe's history of abuse by Tan, including being regularly tortured and witnessing Tan kill her husband.

-Dr Wong believed that Lim was mentally ill at the time of the crimes.
+Wong believed that Lim was mentally ill at the time of the crimes.
 He said that Lim's voracious sexual appetite and deluded belief in Kali were characteristics of a mild manic depression.
 He also said that only an unsound mind would dump the bodies close to his home when his plan was to distract the police.
-Dr Chee Kuan Tsee said that Lim was "purposeful in his pursuits, patient in his planning and persuasive in his performance for personal power and pleasure".
-In Dr Chee's opinion, Lim had indulged in sex because through his role as a medium he obtained a supply of women who were willing to go to bed with him.
+Chee Kuan Tsee said that Lim was "purposeful in his pursuits, patient in his planning and persuasive in his performance for personal power and pleasure".
+In Chee's opinion, Lim had indulged in sex because through his role as a medium he obtained a supply of women who were willing to go to bed with him.
 Furthermore, his belief in Kali was religious in nature, not delusional.
 Lim's use of religion for personal benefit indicated full self-control.
-Lastly, Lim had consulted doctors and freely taken sedatives to alleviate his insomnia, a condition which, according to Dr Chee, sufferers from manic depression fail to recognise.
+Lastly, Lim had consulted doctors and freely taken sedatives to alleviate his insomnia, a condition which, according to Chee, sufferers from bipolar disorder fail to recognise.